When Married Couples Stop Having Sex

 To inject some passion back into your marriage, we suggest you take note from our special articles on this subject.
 You can find them here:

-Couples who experience long term sexual problems in marriage should also consider seeing a specialist, such as a relationship counselor or a therapist.
+Couples who experience long term sexual problems in marriage should also consider seeing a specialist, such as a relationship counsellor or a therapist.
 When it could save your marriage – it’s worth it.

 When marital sex becomes impossible